danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football.md

 # The pipeline so far

-Put all the above together, and we have the set-up needed to train our very own football-learning machine monster.
+Put all the above together, and we have the setup needed to train our very own football-learning machine monster.

-Here's the rough pipeline of our set-up so far:
+Here's the rough pipeline of our setup so far:

 &nbsp;